Efesencan/BU-Cloud-Computing/README.md

 ### Release 1 (by week 5):
 * Finished setting up development environment
 * Finish reading ChRIS documentation
+* Figure out what specific service of the ChRIS project is responsible for configuration of containers and how they interact with it.
+* Start / continue exploring React JS

 ### Release 2 (by week 7):
-* Figure out what specific service of the ChRIS project is responsible for configuration of containers and how they interact with it.
+* Understand the ChRIS system and devise a solution to “discover” the specs of container that user intends to run their work on (check the plugin’s requirements)
+* Start writing basic API that interacts with the app’s plugin requirements

 ### Release 3 (by week 9):
-* Find a way for ChRIS system to “discover” the specs of container that user intends to run their work on (check the plugin’s requirements)
+* Develop API that determines whether the current environment space is sufficient to run the desired pipeline
+* Start developing GUI to show and choose the specs.

 ### Release 4 (by week 11):
-* Develop a basic API for communicating user’s “plug-ins” requirement to the container scheduler
+* Develop a basic API for relaying/reporting the possible mismatch of plug-in specifications’ requirement and user’s working environment
+* Keep working/improving on the UI part

 ### Release 5 (by week 13):
-* Develop a basic API for relaying/reporting the possible mismatch of plug-in specifications’ requirement and user’s working environment
+* Develop an API that can assign the optimal work space to the application under certain cost functions.
+* Keep working/improving on the UI part

 ### Final Release (by week 15):
-* Develop front end for user to see and interact with the environment information
+* Deploy and release the product.
+* Prepare the final presentation.